sriyanshdash/Digital-VLSI-SoC-Design-and-Planning-NASSCOM-VSD/README.md

 ![Screenshot from 2025-06-19 03-50-17](https://github.com/user-attachments/assets/bcd648fb-64d4-45f7-b3b3-d649daefa2bf)
 We get a wns and slack violated value of -0.33 and tns value of -0.72, here we can see that the slack is violated.<br/><br/>

+In VLSI design, **slack** refers to the difference between the required arrival time and the actual arrival time of a signal at a timing endpoint, such as a flip-flop or output pin.
+It is a critical metric in **Static Timing Analysis (STA)** used to assess whether a digital circuit meets its timing constraints.
+A **positive slack** indicates that the signal arrived early enough, meaning the design meets timing and is said to have **"slack met"**.
+Conversely, a **negative slack** means the signal arrived late, resulting in a **"slack violation"**, which could cause incorrect functionality.
+Ensuring all paths have non-negative slack is essential for reliable operation, especially as designs become more complex and operate at higher clock frequencies.
+Therefore, slack plays a key role in achieving timing closure and guides optimization techniques like cell resizing, buffer insertion, and logic restructuring.

 Now, running the synthesis for minimized slack violation:<br/>
 ```
 # prep design so as to update variables